 Upstairs at Steve’s is on display at the Fabric Workshop and Museum through January 31st.

-Madi Pfaff is a multidisciplinary artist and alumni of Tyler School of Art.
+Harrison Pfaff is a multidisciplinary artist and graduated with a BFA from Tyler School of Art.
 Their most recent exhibit, Peep Show, displayed a range of mediums including an ongoing body of performative work.
-Find them on Instagram @drawingoutsidelines or at https://madipfaff.myportfolio.com/.
+Find them on Instagram @soupeduppowerpuffguy or at https://www.rumpelstiltskin.co/.